fymfym/SharpTask/README.md

 # SharpTask
-Yet another task scheduling system in c# for .net framwork
+Yet another task scheduling system in c# for .net framwork (might do .NET Core)

 This project is work in progress.